What Is FTP? FTP Clients and FTP Ports Explained

 What is Secure File Transfer Protocol?

-Traditional File Transfer Protocol operates with password protection.
-But connection security ends there.
-That's because the information sent is not encrypted over FTP, meaning it is vulnerable to interception.
 Creators of the protocol did not originally intend it to provide a secure channel to send and receive data.
 Thus, if a hacker were to intercept your transmission, they would be able to read everything with ease.
+This is also the case with Trivial File Transfer Protocol (TFTP), which operates faster than traditional FTP to transfer information.

 Secure File Transfer Protocol is the File Transfer Protocol, but with additional protective measures added on.
 It uses SSH, or secure shell, security and encryption to block port scanning and password sniffing, as detailed above.
 It necessitates server authentication as well, which keeps hackers from intercepting information during transfers.